osnas/epidose/README.md

 ### Create a new image

-You'll need to download a vanilla Raspbian distribution (Lite version is suggested for this purpose) and burn it on a microSD card.
+You'll need to download a vanilla [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems) distribution (Lite version is suggested for this purpose) and burn it on a microSD card.
 Then perform the following steps on your microSD card while it is mounted on your workstation.

-* [Enable the SSH daemon](https://howtoraspberrypi.com/how-to-raspberry-pi-headless-setup/) by creating an empty file in the boot directory (of the image) named as "ssh" (without any extension)
+* [Enable the SSH daemon](https://howtoraspberrypi.com/how-to-raspberry-pi-headless-setup/) by creating an empty file in the boot directory (of the image) named as "ssh" (without any extension).
+Default username is "pi" and password is "raspberry".

 * Allow the device to connect to your network by creating a "wpa_supplicant.conf" file in the boot directory (of the image) with the following content:
 ```bash
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev